Domestic Wastewater Management Systems

 Documents to request before purchasing a property include:

-• Permit to Install a Septic Tank System
+• Permit to Install an On-site Wastewater Management System

-• Certificate to Use a Septic Tank System
+• Certificate to Use an On-site Wastewater Management System

-• Any approved or stamped plan showing the approved location of the septic tank system and effluent disposal area
+• Any approved or stamped plan showing the approved location of the on-site wastewater system and effluent disposal area.

 Domestic Wastewater Management Plan